-If you want to learn more about changes in this important industry, read on.
+If you want to learn more about the biggest trends in the credit card industry, read on.

-For years, many people were saying that contactless payments were the future.
+For years, many people were saying that contactless payments are the future.

-Searches for “contactless payment” have increased by 52% since 2016.
+Searches for “contactless payment” have increased by 230% over the last decade.

-Even in the U.S., the infrastructure is already in place.
-More than 95% of all merchants are now able to accept contactless payments in the U.S.
+More than 95% of all merchants are now able to accept contactless payments in the US.

 And major banks like Chase, Wells Fargo, and Bank of America have been issuing credit cards that allow for contactless payment since the end of 2019.

 Taking this one step further, companies like Amazon are now allowing for voice payments through their in-home assistants.

 In addition, payments through wearables like an Apple Watch or Fitbit are also becoming more common.

 Apple’s CEO Tim Cook even said in an earnings call in October that he thinks wearables are the next contactless payment frontier.

 A potential rival to Apple is Purewrist.
 The company offers a $25 rubber armband that has one job: payment.